jonguttman/PsillyOps/docs/USER_MANUAL.md

 **SVG Requirements:**

-Your SVG file must contain a placeholder element for QR code injection:
+For optimal QR code placement, your SVG file should contain a placeholder element:

 ```svg
 <g id="qr-placeholder"></g>
 ```

 The QR code will be injected into this placeholder at render time.

+**Auto-Generated Placeholders:**

+If your SVG does not contain a `qr-placeholder` element, the system will automatically generate one:
+- **Position**: Bottom-right corner with 0.125in margin
+- **Size**: 0.75in for labels ≥ 2in wide, 0.5in otherwise
+- **Indicator**: The generated placeholder includes `data-auto-generated="true"`

+This allows raster-backed or simpler SVGs to work without manual placeholder insertion.

 #### Activating a Version